wp-plugins/store-locator-le/readme.txt

 Tags: store locator,location management,location map,responsive,mapping,map,maps,marker,locations,place,store,dealer,shop,business,retail,brick,mortar,directory,google,bing,coordinates,latitude,longitude,geo,geocoding,miles,kilometers,locator,finder,search,mapper,zipcode,name,radius
 Requires at least: 3.4
 Tested up to: 4.0
-Stable tag: 4.1.31
+Stable tag: 4.1.32
 License: GLPv2 or later

-A full featured location management system.
 Add a location finder or directory to your site in minutes.
+A Google Business Maps API licensed product.
 Extensive premium add-on library available!

 == Description ==

-Over 30,000 active installations.
+Store Locator Plus is a Google Business Maps API licensed location mapping and directory system with  over 40,000 active installations.
 Learn more at the [Store Locator Plus website](http://www.storelocatorplus.com/).
 The website offers more [screen shots](http://www.storelocatorplus.com/support/documentation/store-locator-plus/store-locator-plus-screen-shots/), [technical documentation](http://www.storelocatorplus.com/support/documentation/technical-documentation/), and [full release notes](http://www.charlestonsw.com/support/documentation/store-locator-plus/release-notes/release-notes-4-0/), and a very active [user forum](http://www.charlestonsw.com/forums/).

 = Details =

 Store Locator Plus is an advanced system for managing multiple physical locations via a fully integrated WordPress solution.
-Whether you have ten locations or ten-thousand, you manage them with ease right from within your WordPress admin panel.
+Whether you have ten locations or ten-thousand, you manage them right from within your WordPress admin panel.
 There is no special programming or extra setup required.
 Simply enter your locations, create a page or edit an existing page and put the SLPLUS short code on it.
 The Store Locator Plus search form and map will "magically" appear.